 |Bond||Coupon Rate||Maturity||Market Price ($)||Units Held||Market Value ($)||Weights|

-The duration of the bond has been computed by the Macaulay Duration formula.
-The so computed duration is then multiplied with the market value weights.
-The resultant sum product: 6.49 is the duration of a bond portfolio.
+The Macaulay Duration formula has computed the duration of the bond.
+The so computed duration is then multiplied by the market value weights.
+The resultant sum-product: 6.49 is the duration of a bond portfolio.

-Not to mention, the liquidity benefit of clubbing bonds with varying maturity.
-For example, in this case, the fund manager can recover the costs of a 30 year bond within 6.49 years.
-He is at liberty at any time thereafter to square off his position.
-He can thus enter into seemingly more profitable investments without losing the initial capital invested.2
+Not to mention the liquidity benefit of clubbing bonds with varying maturity.
+For example, in this case, the fund manager can recover the costs of a 30-year bond within 6.49 years.
+He is at liberty at any time after that to square off his position.
+He can thus enter into seemingly more profitable investments without losing the initial capital invested.